seanox/xml-micro-exchange-js/manual/api-options.md

 ### HTTP/1.0 201 Resource Created
 - Response can be status 201 if the storage was newly created

-### HTTP/1.0 202 Accepted
+### HTTP/1.0 204 No Content
-- Response can be status 202 if the storage already exists
+- Response can be status 204 if the storage already exists

 ### HTTP/1.0 400 Bad Request
 - Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected